yosefGhanem/asu-sdd1/test.md

 **This Is A Paragraph**
 ._Italic Text_

-.Lists
-.Ordered
-.
-1.Item 1
-.
-2.Item 2

-.Non-ordered
+leave 2 spaces on each line
+- Lists
+- Ordered
+- 1. Item 1
+- 2. Item 2

+- Non-ordered
-.- Bullet 1
+- -Bullet 1
-.- Bullet 2
+- -Bullet 2